alexeyinkin/eb-1a/1-process/README.md

 and this is why cards from other countries don't work -- they just don't have that.

-In case of Bank of America,
+In the case of Bank of America,
 I had to sign in, select an account, and click 'Account & routing numbers'.
 I used the account number and the routing number for *'Paper & Electronic'*: